How Long Do Running Shoes Last?

 • Nagging aches and pains.
 Hard workouts or increased mileage can make you feel sore the next day, but if little pains persist even after a normal run, it might be time for a refresh.

 • Worn soles.
 The outsoles of your running shoes have tread just like the tires on your car, which helps cushion your landings and grip the pavement.
 But the ground is abrasive, especially if you primarily run on concrete and asphalt.
 If your soles sport bald patches and excessive wear, they won’t provide as much shock absorption as a new pair.
+Replacing them will go a long way towards injury prevention.

 This article is part of our guide for How to Start Running.